Generalisations of Thompson's group V arising from purely infinite groupoids: Outlook

 Our first two questions address obvious ‘gaps’ in Table~\ref{table 1}.
 In \cite{brin2007algebra}, the so-called braided Higman-Thompson groups were introduced; these groups exhibit many shared properties with $V$ and are often type $F_\infty$.
 It would be interesting to understand if these groups fit into our framework.

 \begin{qst} Can the braided Higman-Thompson groups be realised as topological full groups of some purely infinite minimal groupoids? \end{qst}

-Another class which has recently been of interest is certain full automorphism groups of Cantor algebras, $V_r(\Sigma)$, as described in \cite{cohomological}, which have been shown to be type $F_\infty$ whenever the underlying Cantor algebras are \textit{valid, bounded} and \textit{complete}.
+Another class which has recently been of interest is certain full automorphism groups $V_r(\Sigma)$ of Cantor algebras, as described in \cite{cohomological}, which have been shown to be type $F_\infty$ whenever the underlying Cantor algebras $U_r(\Sigma)$ are \textit{valid, bounded} and \textit{complete}.
 In a similar spirit to the question above, we ask:

-\begin{qst} Can the family of groups $V_r(\Sigma)$, where $U_r(\Sigma)$ is valid, bounded and complete, be described as the topological full groups of purely infinite minimal groupoids? \end{qst}
+\begin{qst} Can the family of groups $V_r(\Sigma)$, for $U_r(\Sigma)$ valid, bounded and complete, be described as the topological full groups of purely infinite minimal groupoids? \end{qst}

-Note that through Theorem \ref{thmintro:Realization} it is equivalent to ask if the simple derived subgroups of the groups described above admit vigorous actions on the Cantor space.
-The difficulty in both cases above is that the groups in question are not constructed as a subgroup of homeomorphisms of the Cantor set.
+In view of Theorem \ref{thmintro:Realization}, Questions~\ref{qst1} and~\ref{qst2} are equivalent to asking whether the (simple) derived subgroups of the groups described admit vigorous actions on the Cantor space.
+The difficulty in both cases above is that the groups in question are not constructed as subgroups of homeomorphisms of the Cantor set.

 The next question relates to Conjecture~\ref{fpresent2present} in the introduction.
-Topological full groups provide interesting sources of simple, finitely generated groups outside of the purely infinite setting, but it is currently not known if any example outside of the purely infinite setting is finitely generated.
+Topological full groups provide interesting examples of simple, finitely generated groups outside of the purely infinite setting, but it is currently not known if any example outside of the purely infinite setting is finitely generated.
 We therefore ask:

 \begin{qst} Are there finitely presented, minimal topological full groups outside of the purely infinite setting? \end{qst}